 “…The parent or person having control of a child five years of age shall have the option of not sending the child to school until the child is six years of age and the parent or person having control of a child six years of age shall have the option of not sending the child to school until the child is seven years of age.
 The parent or person shall exercise such option by personally appearing at the school district office and signing an option form.
 The school district shall provide the parent or person with information on the educational opportunities available in the school system.”

 By exercising this option you are simply saying that you are not planning to enroll your child in school yet.
 You are NOT indicating whether or not you will be providing any instruction.
-Therefore, at the end of the school year, you are not obligated to show that you provided instruction.
 If you go to the school district office to exercise the “opt out” option, make sure they provide you with an Opt Out form, not a Notice of Intent form.